klazzy/turbines/README.md

 ## :factory: Pipeline

-The pipelines is implemented using Delta Live Tables to ingest and transform the turbine data.
+The pipeline is implemented using Delta Live Tables to ingest and transform the turbine data.

 * DLT provides a simple declarative definition of a pipeline
 * Orchestratates the defined streaming "flow"